Televisión Española: 1950s

 On 27 April 1958, TVE aired its first live broadcast from out-of-studio, the 1957–58 La Liga season football match between Atlético Madrid and Real Madrid CF from the Metropolitano Stadium in Madrid.
-On 12 October 1958, the broadcasting center in Zaragoza was inaugurated and on the first week of February 1959, the broadcasting center in Barcelona began to operate.
+On 12 October 1958, the broadcasting centre in Zaragoza was inaugurated and on the first week of February 1959, the broadcasting center in Barcelona began to operate.
 On 14 July 1959, the Miramar studios in Barcelona were opened.